RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-4.2.md

 ## Control Statement

-Use protected processing domains to enforce {{ insert: param, ac-04.02_odp }} as a basis for flow control decisions.
+The information system uses protected processing domains to enforce {{ insert: param, ac-4.2_prm_1 }} as a basis for flow control decisions.

+## Control Objective

+Determine if:

+- \[AC-4(2)[1]\] the organization defines information flow control policies as a basis for flow control decisions; and

+- \[AC-4(2)[2]\] the information system uses protected processing domains to enforce organization-defined information flow control policies as a basis for flow control decisions.

 ## Control guidance

-Protected processing domains within systems are processing spaces that have controlled interactions with other processing spaces, enabling control of information flows between these spaces and to/from information objects.
+Within information systems, protected processing domains are processing spaces that have controlled interactions with other processing spaces, thus enabling control of information flows between these spaces and to/from data/information objects.
 A protected processing domain can be provided, for example, by implementing domain and type enforcement.
-In domain and type enforcement, system processes are assigned to domains, information is identified by types, and information flows are controlled based on allowed information accesses (i.e., determined by domain and type), allowed signaling among domains, and allowed process transitions to other domains.
+In domain and type enforcement, information system processes are assigned to domains; information is identified by types; and information flows are controlled based on allowed information accesses (determined by domain and type), allowed signaling among domains, and allowed process transitions to other domains.

-## Control assessment-objective

-protected processing domains are used to enforce {{ insert: param, ac-04.02_odp }} as a basis for flow control decisions.